 5. Condense the timeline.
 When possible, keep your timeline tight.
 If it gets too spread out, the story will inevitably drag.
 It’s also hard, in a story that covers a long span, to keep things smooth; there will be time jumps of weeks or months or even years between scenes.
 Too many of these give the story a jerky feel.
 So when it comes to the timeline, condense it as much as possible to keep the pace steady.

-For sure, pacing is tricky, but I’ve found these nuggets to be helpful in maintaining a good balance.
-What other tips do you have for keeping your story moving at the right pace?
+For sure, pacing is tricky, but I’ve found these nuggets to help maintain a good balance.
+What other tips do you have for keeping your story moving?

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.